devanshuDesai/Triton-Tinder-Bot/README.md

 A Tinder bot to Swipe Right for Cardi B.

+## FAQ

+### Q. But..
+But...
+This bot is going to get us disqualified!?
+A. This bot extensively uses randomization wherever possible.
+Specifically, there are are three areas where decisions are made randomly:

+* **Choosing your GPS co-ordinates :** The guidelines require the user to swipe on campus.
+Thus, the bot **randomly** chooses a pair of latitude and longitude to spoof your location from a possible combination of **100 million possible co-ordinates on campus**.

+* **Choosing when to swipe right :** The bot uses a weighted probablity distribution model to "know" when to swipe right.
+As a result, the bot **randomly swipes right on 9/10 users** while swiping left on others.

+* **Choosing the time between swipes :** After randomly swiping left/right on a user, the bot **randomly waits between 5-15 seconds** before moving to the next user.
+This gives it a very human feel.

+Admittedly no system can be perfect, but this bot has a reasonable number of safeguards against bot detection systems deployed by Tinder.
+Besides if you have any suggestions on how to make the bot more human-like, I am listening.

 ## Getting Started

 The bot can be used in three easy steps: